cybera/synthi/manual/src/sections/UploadingADataset.md

 ![Example of using a different delimiter](../images/new-dataset-delimiter.png)

-In order for your dataset to appear correctly, you'll need to edit your CSV in the text editor of your choice and replace all delimiters with a comma (most text editors have a "Find & Replace" tool that can handle this task automatically).
+In order for your dataset to appear correctly, you'll need to edit your CSV, in the text editor of your choice, and replace all delimiters with a comma (most text editors have a "Find & Replace" tool that can handle this task automatically).

 Once you've saved the comma-delimited version of your CSV in the text editor, select the **Upload** button on the **Preview Data** tab to upload it.
 After a few moments, the tab will load the new version and the data will be properly formatted in the table.